 In general, the term spoof refers to hacking or deception that imitates another person, software program, hardware device, or computer to bypass security measures.
 One of the most commonly known spoofings is IP spoofing.

 IP spoofing is a method of bypassing security measures on a network or gaining access to a network by imitating a different IP address.
-Some security systems identify a user by his or her IP address or IP address range.
+Some security systems identify a user by their IP address or IP address range.
 If the attacker spoofs their IP address to match this criteria, it may help bypass security measures.
 This technique is also used to deceive a web page, poll, or Internet contest into thinking the user is someone else, manipulating the site's automatically collected data.

 E-mail or address spoofing

 E-mail spoofing or address spoofing is faking a sender's e-mail address to fool the recipient of the e-mail into thinking someone else sent them the message.
 This form of spoofing is often used to bypass spam filters, tricking users into thinking an e-mail is safe when it contains a virus or is spam.

 Phone number or Caller ID spoofing

 Anyone can fake the number or area code from where they are calling.
-This type of spoofing is done by telemarketers to hide their true identity and by hackers to gain access to unprotected phone voicemail messages.
+This type of spoofing is done by telemarketers to hide their true identity and by hackers to access to unprotected phone voicemail messages.

 Web page spoof

 A web page spoof is a fake web page or spoof on another commonly visited page.
 For example, a malicious user may create a spoof page of Microsoft's, eBay, PayPal, or Google's homepage that looks identical but is hosted on a different server.
 These pages are commonly used in phishing e-mails to extract information from users such as usernames and passwords or send malicious files to them.
 Web page spoofing may also be done through IP cloaking.